-2 Cybersecurity Laws Every Government Contractor Should Know
+2 Cybersecurity Government Contractor Laws You Need to Know

 Due to increasing cyber threats against the government, contractors and subcontractors within the DIB supply chain are being held to higher security standards.
 Compliance with DoD requirements includes adhering to two lesser-known laws, which is why every CISO should be familiar with the Christian Doctrine and the False Claims Act (FCA).
 Violation of these laws, knowingly or otherwise, could put your business, contracts, and clients at risk.

 False Claims Act: Honest Abe Calls for Honest Contractors

 First passed in 1863 by the Lincoln Administration, the False Claims Act was a response to fraudulent contractors guilty of selling faulty provisions and munitions to the Union Army.
 To support this effort, they added a provision that states any "whistleblowers" will receive a designated portion of the money from the fines/penalties (if it's proven to be true).